-2 Transport schemes and projects - Reading Borough Council
+&lt;sup>3 Transport schemes and projects - Reading Borough Council

-Scheme Progress to 31 st March 2021 South Mass Rapid Transit Phase 1A (between M4 J11 and Imperial Way) already complete at December 2016.
+Scheme Progress to 31 st March 2022 South Mass Rapid Transit Phase 1A (between M4 J11 and Imperial Way) already complete at December 2016.
 Phase 1B and 2 (between Imperial Way and Lindisfarne Way) completed December 2017.
 Phase 3 (London Street, Bridge Street, A33 outbound approach to Rose Kiln Lane) completed 2020.
-Phase 4 (outbound between Rose Kiln Lane and Lindisfarne Way and upgrade of signals at A33/Bennet Road gyratory) being constructed and planned to complete early summer 2021 Thames Valley Park, Park and Ride Permission for park and ride already granted by Wokingham Borough Council November 2016 and varied October 2018.
-Construction works are complete and the site to become operational as travel demand increases following pandemic.
+Phase 4 (outbound between Rose Kiln Lane and Lindisfarne Way and upgrade of signals at A33/Bennet Road gyratory) has been largely completed with only snagging issues with signal upgrades still required.
+Thames Valley Park, Park and Ride Permission for park and ride already granted by Wokingham Borough Council November 2016 and varied October 2018.
+Construction works are complete and the site became operational during the monitoring year.
 Reading Green Park Station Financial approval secured.
 Designs for interchange and surface car park produced, and works to deliver this underway.
 Design changes were required to station, and additional funding was secured to allow for this.
-Construction works are underway and were expected to complete by late summer 2021.
+Construction works are underway and were expected to complete by spring 2022.
 Reading West Station Upgrade Council has been working with Great Western Railway and Network Rail on plans.
 Stepped access to town centre side delivered by Network Rail in 2019.
 Funding secured for improved facilities in November 2019, and detailed designs are now complete.
 Planning permission was secured in January 2021.
-Construction works for highway and interchange commenced February 2021.
-Work ongoing with GWR on detailed station design.
+Construction works for highway and interchange commenced February 2021, and works to the footway are due to complete in summer 2022 with completion of project by end of 2022.
 This does not include accessibility enhancements, and Council working with partners to secure further funding opportunity.
-NCN (National Cycle Network) Route 422 Phase 1 (Borough boundary to Berkeley Avenue) complete July 2017 Phase 2 (Berkeley Avenue through town centre) commenced January 2018 and completed in 2019.
-Phase 3 (East Reading) scheme commenced April 2019 and completed in 2020.
-The outstanding matters are implementation of Road Safety Audit and ongoing monitoring.

-Scheme Progress to 31 st March 2021 Third Thames Crossing East of Reading Production of Outline Strategic Business Case complete September 2017.
+Third Thames Crossing East of Reading Production of Outline Strategic Business Case complete September 2017.
 High-level feasibility study completed in October 2019 and confirms feasibility of river crossing in the proposed location.
 Transport for the South East has submitted proposal to the DfT for consideration for funding.
 Council continuing to work with the Cross Thames Travel Group to progress the proposal.